>

 • Burn the wood completely to ash: Stop feeding the fire and give yourself an hour or more to add all the unburned stick ends.

-• Saturate the ash with water.
+• Saturate the ash with water and stir it around.
 Make sure it’s cool to the touch and remove any trash.

 compass